nunofachada/perfandpubtools/README.md

 in plain text or in LaTeX (the latter requires the [siunitx], [multirow] and [booktabs] packages).

-Although the [perfstats] and [speedup] function optionally create plots, these are mainly intended to provide visual feedback on the performance analysis being undertaken.
-Those needing more control over the final figures should create custom plots using the data provided by [perfstats] and [speedup].
+Although the [perfstats] and [speedup] functions optionally create plots, these are mainly intended to provide visual feedback on the performance analysis being undertaken.
+Those needing more control over the final figures can customize the generated plots via the returned figure handles or create custom plots using the data provided by [perfstats] and [speedup].
 Either way, [MATLAB]/[Octave] plots can be used directly in publications, or converted to LaTeX using the excellent [matlab2tikz] script, as will be shown in some of the examples.

 <a name="examples"></a>